-How much of the Solutions Architect Associate exam connects with your current or previous work experience?
-This will give you an idea of where to focus your time learning new topics.
-We’ll discuss some basics below, and I highly recommend this webinar where a professional with all 5 AWS Certifications describes their approach.
+How much of the Solutions Architect – Associate exam connects with your current or previous work experience?
+This will give you an idea of where to focus your time on learning new topics.
+We’ll discuss some basics below, and I highly recommend this webinar where two experienced professionals give insight into preparing yourself for certification exams.

 Another 30 percent of the Solutions Architect Associate exam concentrates on security and troubleshooting, which might be familiar to those with an IT or System Administrator background.

 The remaining 10 percent focuses on deployment and implementation, which may be familiar to developers or programmers.
 However, the Solutions Architect – Associate Exam focuses mainly on infrastructure.
 As a result, the concepts and services covered in the exam may be entirely new if your primary experience is in software programming or coding.

 Ultimately, where you decide to focus your time and how much time you spend depends on you.
 The best approach to our Learning Path is to delve deeply into any unfamiliar territory.
 Watch and rewatch the videos (and post your questions as comments – we will respond!).
 Take your time in each Hands-on Lab to get comfortable with the different services in AWS.
 Finally, explore the AWS documentation links in the quizzes.

 We don’t want to tell anyone to spend more or less time preparing for the exam.
 Therefore, you will want to consider your areas of expertise and how they relate to this certification.
 Finally, if you already have AWS experience, you can use 80 hours of study as a starting point and adjust your strategy from there.
 The best approach takes the best practices and advice from many sources and is tailored to fit your experience, goals, and schedule.